XRPL-Commons/core-dev-bootcamp-2025/day-5/material/theory.md

 ---

-## 11. Monitoring and Reporting

-Continuous **monitoring** tracks the health and performance of the overlay and its peers. **Reporting** provides insights for operators or automated systems.

-**Why monitor and report?**
-This enables early detection of issues, informed decision-making, and ongoing optimization of the network.

----

 ## Conclusion

 Peering (Overlay) functionality is the backbone of distributed networks, enabling nodes to discover, connect, communicate, and cooperate efficiently and securely.